ALCHElVlY/hlna/README.md

 Here's why:
 * Has many features like: wiki search commands, craft calculator, reminders, order/transaction tracking for shop keepers.
-* Global ban database, to track scammers across multiple discords at once.
+* Global ban database, to track scammers across multiple Discords at once.
 * ~~Global trade database, to allow players across PvE/PvP official servers to buy and sell items with in-game currency.~~
 * Fast responses, great uptime, and support for the bot almost 24/7.